aishwarya-suyamindra/Math-AId/README.md

 ### Usage

-You can either use the pre-trained model directly or engage with the model through the user-friendly chat interface.
-To engage the model through the user friendly chat interface, create a conda environment and install the required packages listed in the `requirements.txt` file.
+The pre-trained model can be used directly, or thhe model can be interacted with through the user-friendly chat interface.
+To engage with the model through the user friendly chat interface, create a conda environment and install the required packages listed in the `requirements.txt` file.

 You can use the below commands:
  ```